Guidelines on Assessing the 'TOTAL' Air Quality Impacts

 3.3 Avoiding double-counting

-3.3.1 Since PATH's concentration outputs from EPD have accounted for Tier 2 emissions, though in a different way to Tier 2 simulations because PATH is a grid-based model whereas air quality models for assessing Tier 2 sources are commonly of the plume / puff type, there will be double-counting of emissions in the total simulation if such PATH's concentrations are used unadjusted.
-If this double-counting is undesirable for the assessment, then a re-simulation of the Tier 3 contribution can be made with the emissions already accounted for in Tier 2 removed from the corresponding grid(s) and the re-simulated concentrations used as Tier 3 contribution.
+3.3.1 Since the PATH’s concentration outputs from EPD have accounted for Tier 2 emissions, though in a different way to Tier 2 simulations because PATH is a grid-based model whereas air quality models for assessing Tier 2 sources are commonly of the plume / puff type, there will be double-counting of emissions in the total simulation if such PATH’s concentrations are used unadjusted.
+As this double-counting is undesirable for the assessment, a re-simulation of the Tier 3 contribution can be made with the emissions already accounted for in Tier 2 removed from the corresponding grid(s) and the re-simulated concentrations used as Tier 3 contribution.
 A similar logic would apply to using other chemical transport models (if approved by EPD) for Tier 3 contributions.

 3.4 Level of assessment